Marvel's Midnight Suns: Gameplay

 Combat in Midnight Suns is turn-based, though it also features elements commonly found in deck-building games.

 Midnight Suns is a tactical role-playing game.
 Players take the role of "The Hunter", the child of Lilith, as they lead a selection of heroes in various missions to defeat her.
 Combat is turn-based, mixed with deck-building.
 Each hero, including the Hunter, has their own customizable deck of eight cards.
 At the start of each mission, players choose three heroes to take into battle, with their decks combined into one that is to be drawn from each round.
 In each turn, players have three Card Plays, two opportunities to redraw cards, and a chance to move and reposition one of their heroes.
 The heroes will automatically move to attack their enemy after a card is chosen.

-There are three types of cards: Attack, Skill, and Herioc.
+There are three types of cards: Attack, Skill, and Heroic.
 Attack cards deal damage to enemies, some of which have a "knockback" effect, allowing players to push them towards environmental hazards or other allies for additional damages.
 Skill cards play a support role, such as healing characters, redrawing cards, and applying status effects on both the heroes and enemies.
 Heroic cards are powerful attacks that resemble the iconic abilities of each hero.
 Using Heroic attacks consumes "Heroism", a resource that is generated through using Skill and Attack cards.
 Players can also take advantage of items in the battlefield to launch environmental attacks, which consume Heroism but do not consume a card.
 Combat typically occurs in an arena where the player's squad of heroes must battle several waves of enemies.
 Some cards have a "quick" property, which refunds a Card Play to the squad if the card defeats an enemy.
 This allows players to chain the use of several cards together without using up any Card Plays.